WAFD INC (WAFD)

 Financials

 Annual standardized facts from SEC companyfacts as of latest extracted filing date 2025-11-18.
 Source: https://data.sec.gov/api/xbrl/companyfacts/CIK0000936528.json.
-Derived margins are computed from the extracted annual SEC facts.
+Derived margins, ratios, and free cash flow are computed from the extracted annual SEC facts.

 | Metric | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024 | 2025 |